luispl77/digiandroid/README.md

 To get the examples, click Sketch->Library Examples->User Libraries->digiandroid->[example]

 To upload to the digispark, first you need to select the board, go to Settings->Board type->Digistump->Digispark (Default- 16.5mhz).
+To upload the code, first compile.
+After pluging the digispark to the phone you should see a "USB Device attached" toast message, and that is when you are ready to click upload (no drivers needed).